tontinton/blog/content/posts/new_age_data_intensive_apps.md

 It's not open-source, which means I can't recommend it.

-> If you're from WarpStream, please understand that being a proprietary solution in this market holds you back.
+> If you're from WarpStream (now Confluent?), please understand that I don't want support, I want to read code when stuff doesn't work.

+Main differences with Kafka are:
+* No leader / followers.
+* Max latency starts at 250ms, as the WarpStream agents (the stateless service) buffer records in memory, and flush after 250ms have passed.
+This is only the default and can be modified, but lowering the time to flush will mean it's less cost efficient (more PUT / GET requests to S3).

+The WarpStream devs understand S3's drawbacks well, they have implemented multiple nice tricks to design against them:
+* Getting good throughput on S3 by distributing written records to multiple agents, and letting them write to S3 in parallel.
+* Data locality for reads.
+Each agent is elected to specific split files.
+When an agent receives a request to a split file not owned by it, it will redirect the request to the owner agent, which caches these files in memory.
+This is especially useful as the most common pattern in a stream is to read from the end, meaning most read requests will want to read the latest file, which is most likely to be cached in memory.
+* Data locality for historical reads.
+Split files are combined, sorted and compacted to allow for better efficiency when reading old historical records serially one after another.
+* Can be configured to write new data to S3 Express, which is the most likely data to be read in a stream, and write old data (after compaction) to standard S3.

-As you can probably already guess, WarpStream is ~5x cheaper and simpler to operate as everything is stateless.
+As you can probably already guess, WarpStream is ~5-10x cheaper than Kafka, and much simpler to operate as it's stateless.

 Other than being new and mostly unproven *yet*, it has a pretty big problem.
 Try to guess what it is 😊